GandhiCloudLab/envizi-integration-hub-doc/readme.md

 python -m pip install -r requirements.txt
 ```

 5. Run the below command to start the app.
-The config file location is given here and it should be Absolute Path.
+The config file location is given here and it should be an absolute Path.

 ```
 export WRITE_INTERIM_FILES=FALSE